ktonon/two-medium-model/README.md

 ## Why "quantum weirdness" shows up

-In 2MM, every form of detectable matter---including the apparatus doing the detecting---is a **composite standing-wave pattern** in the LCM.
+In 2MM, every form of detectable matter—including the apparatus doing the detecting—is a **composite standing-wave pattern** in the LCM.
 When you push measurement down toward the characteristic wavelength of that medium: